 The enhanced photo display was one of the nicest surprises, Foy added.
 “Whatever magical things they have done, the big pictures are the best part.”

-Walls also tapped Creative Circle to launch new sites for The Cleveland Banner in Cleveland, Tenn., which is also live on Creative Circle’s CMS now, and the Mountain Eagle in Jasper, Ala., which will launch early in 2016.
+Walls also tapped Creative Circle to launch new sites for The Cleveland Banner in Cleveland, Tenn., the Mountain Eagle in Jasper, Ala., and The Daily Tribune News in Cartersville, Ga.

 All Walls papers also launched on Creative Circle's newsroomQ print production platform after the launch of the web sites.